Projects at the e-Lab

 Ongoing research activities at the e-Lab include experimental neuroscience in animals, clinical neuroscience and clinical trials of new epilepsy devices.

-Neuro-engineering – Forecasting seizures
+Neuro-engineering – forecasting seizures

 Neuroscience – Chronobiology of Epilepsy

-We launched the project Chronobiology of Epilepsy, a series of rodent experiments, to accelerate our mechanistic understanding of cycles in epilepsy.
-Based on clinical data, Maxime Baud characterized the phenomenon of multidien cycles in epilepsy in a Nature communications paper.
+In the project ‘Chronobiology of epilepsy’, we launched a series of rodent experiments to accelerate our mechanistic understanding of seizure cycles.
 Why does epilepsy occur is unclear in most instances.
 But once epilepsy has started, its defining feature is the recurrence of spontaneous seizures.
-Not at any moment though, but during periods of high seizure risk.
 So, why do seizure occur when they do ?
-What are the environmental influence?
-What systemic or brain state are favorable to seizure occurrence ?
-To answer some of these questions we have partnered up with Antoine Adamantidis, an expert in optogenetics.
+What are the environmental influences ?
+What systemic or brain state are vulnerable to seizure occurrence ?
+With the possibility to control firing neurons and ticking circadian clocks, rodent models enable us to accelerate the causal understanding of the chronobiology of epilepsy.
+The strides we are making would be impossible without a large body of work in animal research that precedes us.
+This is the necessary basis of serious advances in medicine.

 Neuroengineering – EpiOs Project